MateuszHolkLebinskiTR/pr-manager/README.md

 ### Optional Advanced Filtering
 1. In the extension settings, scroll to "🔍 Advanced PR Filtering"
 2. Enable either or both filtering options:
-   - **"Only show PRs with less than 3 approvals"** - Hides PRs that are fully approved
+   - **"Only show PRs with less than 2 approvals"** - Hides PRs that already have 2+ approvals
    - **"Hide PRs I've already approved"** - Excludes PRs you've already reviewed
 3. Save your settings to apply the filters across all extension features